-In the rare situation when an exam must be rescheduled due to extreme extenuating circumstances, such as unforeseen hospitalization, there will be a make-up date.
+In the rare situation when an exam must be rescheduled due to extreme extenuating circumstances, there will be a make-up date.
 We schedule most summer exams in early August (details can be found in each course's descriptions, once published).
 Exams are administered during the daytime and are not given in the evening, with the exception of the multistate taxation classes taught by Professor Pomp, which will feature take-home exams.
 Exam start times are in eastern time, and all students are expected to begin at that time, absent an arrangement to the contrary.
 (If you are in another time zone we will commonly adjust the start time upon request, but it is not automatic.)
 There is a very high threshold for requesting an exam date postponement.
 Exams are never administered prior to the listed exam date.
-All students taking summer classes generally have jobs, so work conflicts are not a unique situation and we cannot fairly reschedule exams on that basis.
+All students taking summer classes generally are working, so work conflicts are not a unique situation and we cannot fairly reschedule exams on that basis.
 Therefore, summer students should clear their exam schedules with their employers before finalizing course schedules.

 Missing more than one-fifth of the classes or videos for any course is presumptively excessive.
 Any student who finds himself or herself at risk of this should immediately speak with the instructor and/or the director of the tax program and explain the situation.

 Tax faculty members may establish a higher standard of regular attendance than that described above, and may also take attendance, class participation, and the quality of class performance into account in determining the student's grade (regardless of whether participation was mentioned as a grading factor in the first class meeting or syllabus).